Aligning Few-Step Diffusion Models with Dense Reward Difference Learning: Preliminaries

-\textbf{Denoising as a Markov decision process (MDP).} To perform RL-based finetuning for diffusion models, prior works~\cite{dpok,ddpo} formulate the denoising process of diffusion models as a $T$-step MDP, which is defined as follows:
+\textbf{Denoising as a Markov decision process (MDP).} To perform RL finetuning for diffusion models, existing works~\cite{dpok,ddpo} formulate the denoising process of diffusion models as a $T$-step MDP, which is defined as follows:

-where the denoising process $p_\theta$ parameterized by the diffusion model parameters $\theta$ is defined as the policy in this MDP.
-Starting with an initial state $\mathbf{x}_T$ sampled from the noise distribution, at each step $t$, the policy treats the denoised sample $\mathbf{x}_{T-t}$ as the current state $s_t$, and the next state $\mathbf{x}_{T-t-1}$ as the action $a_t$.
-Trajectory rewards are defined sparsely, with only the final image $\mathbf{x}_0$ being evaluated using the predefined reward function $R(\mathbf{x}_0, \mathbf{c})$.
-Then the RL objective for diffusion models is to find the optimal diffusion policy that maximizes the expected reward of final images for prompts sampled from a distribution $p(\mathbf{c})$, i.e.,
+where the denoising process $p_\theta$ governed by diffusion model parameters $\theta$ serves as the policy.
+Starting from an initial noisy state $\mathbf{x}_T$, at each step $t$, the policy treats the denoised sample $\mathbf{x}_{T-t}$ as the current state $s_t$, and the next state $\mathbf{x}_{T-t-1}$ as the action $a_t$.
+Rewards are defined sparsely, with only the final state $\mathbf{x}_0$ being evaluated via the reward function $R$.
+The RL objective is thus to maximize the expected reward of final denoising outputs conditioned on prompts $\mathbf{c} \sim p(\mathbf{c})$, i.e.,

 \textbf{Optimization via policy gradient.} Framing the denoising process as a diffusion policy enables exact computation of log-likelihoods and their gradients w.r.t. the diffusion model parameters $\theta$.
 Given a full denoising trajectory $\mathbf{x}_{0:T}$, we can specifically compute the log-likelihood $\log{p_{\theta} (\mathbf{x}_{t-1} | \mathbf{x}_t, \mathbf{c})}$ for each denoising step.
 This allows for the computation of the log-likelihood gradient $\nabla_\theta \log{p_{\theta} (\mathbf{x}_{t-1} | \mathbf{x}_t, \mathbf{c})}$, which captures the sensitivity of each transition probability to changes in the model parameters.
-By exploiting this property, prior works such as DPOK~\cite{dpok} and DDPO~\cite{ddpo} apply policy gradient methods~\cite{reinforce,ppo} to estimate the gradients of \cref{eq:obj1} as follows:
+By exploiting this property, existing works~\cite{dpok,ddpo} apply policy gradient methods~\cite{reinforce,ppo} to estimate the gradients of Eq.~(\ref{eq:obj1}) as follows:

 \textbf{Reward difference learning.} Inspired by direct preference optimization (DPO)~\cite{dpo} that converts the RL objective for language models into a supervised classification objective, recent approaches~\cite{prdp,rebel} further derive a mean squared error-based objective for diffusion models, where the goal is to match the differences in log-likelihood ratios with the differences in rewards across paired denoising trajectories: